Victory Records: Another Victory Publishing

 Another Victory is the sister publishing company to Victory Records, founded in 1997.
 The company holds a variety of worldwide sub-publishing deals, including those with Mushroom Group, BMG Chrysalis, David Gresham Publishing, CTM Publishing, Clipper's Music, FujiPacific Music INC., FujiPacific Music (S.E.
 ASIA) LTD., Gulliver Music Publishing, Basement Brazil, and Musou LTD. Music Publishing.

 Representing a catalog of over 5,000 songs, Another Victory has landed a multitude of big-name placements for its artists tracks various movies, games and advertisements including "Chain Gang" by Close Your Eyes in NHL 15, "Like LaMotta" by Emmure on Secrets and Lies (U.S. TV series), "All I Want" by A Day To Remember in Crazy Taxi: City Rush, "Die Knowing" by Comeback Kid on The Challenge: Free Agents, and "Let Me Teach You How To Eat" by The Reverend Horton Heat on Ridiculousness (TV series).

 Distributed labels

 Victory has had distribution deals with Sumerian Records, Rise Records, and Red Cord Records.

 In July 2012, it was announced that Victory would become the distribution home for Boston, MA based record label, We Are Triumphant.
 On May 10, 2013, Victory announced they will be distributing I Scream Records.
 On September 9, 2014, Famined Records signed a distribution deal with Victory.
-On February 9, 2017, it was announced that Wilhelm Records will exclusively distribute through Victory Records.
+On February 9, 2017, it was announced that Wilhelm Records will be exclusively distributed through Victory Records.